KP1709/DigitalProfileCardMaker/README.md

 - Scrimba's Learn Javascript (I took the previous version of the course before the firebase module was added) - https://scrimba.com/learn/learnjavascript
 - Scrimba's Learn Accessible Web Design - https://scrimba.com/learn/accessibility

 ## ➕ Potential features to add
 - Able to download card as an image
 - Ability to change font colour
 - Users choosing the colour of the icon (If possible in Font Awesome)
 - Changing UI of colour picking input
     - Explore React Color package - https://casesandberg.github.io/react-color/

+## 🩹 Fixed to consider
+- On mobile devices, the colour input does not change at all